Anchalik Gana Morcha

-Anchalik Gana Morcha is an regional Indian political party, launched in June 2020 in Assam.
+Anchalik Gana Morcha is a regional Indian political party, launched in June 2020 in Assam.
 It is led by former Rajya Sabha MP Ajit Kumar Bhuyan.
-It is part of the United Progressive Alliance (UPA) and contested the 2021 Assam Legislative Assembly election as a part of the Mahajot (Grand Alliance) under the leadership of the Indian National Congress (INC).
+It is part of the Asom Sonmilito Morcha (ASOM) and contested the 2021 Assam Legislative Assembly election as part of the Indian National Congress-led Grand Alliance (Mahajot).
 It is the only party from opposition to have a seat in Rajya Sabha from Assam.